GTI Short-term Scholarships

 Application documents

 It is recommended that candidates already specify and contact an expert working on their taxa at a Belgian institute.
 For example, a copy of the email exchange with the expert, showing his/her willingness to provide a taxonomic training in case of acceptance of the project, can be attached.
-This will increase the chances of the project being selected.

 Reporting